Parth-Works/Twitter-chat-bot/README.md

 # Twitter-chat-bot
-It changes the name according to followers
+It changes your account name according to your followers